danlafreniere/drupaldo/README.md

     $ cd drupaldo/
     $ composer install
     ```
 3. Create `/web/sites/default/settings.local.php`, and add database settings....
-Or skip to 4 in case you are using SQLite database
+Or skip to 4 in case you are using SQLite database.

     a.
 Example for MySQL
     ```
     <?php